-On a large NUMA system, you may want to control which subset of processors and memory is devoted to s specified major application.
-This can be done using "hard" partitions, where subsets of the system are booted using separate system images and the partitions act as a cluster of distinct computers rather than a single-system-image computer.
+On a large NUMA system, you may want to control which subset of processors and memory is devoted to a specified major application.
+This can be done using "hard" system partitions, where subsets of the system are booted using separate system images and the partitions act as a cluster of distinct computers rather than a single-system image computer.

-Partitioning a large NUMA system partially defeats the advantages of a large NUMA machine with a single system image.
-CpuMemSets enable you to carve out more flexible, possibly overlapping, partitions of the system's CPUs and memory.
-This allows all processes to see a single system image, without rebooting, but guarantees certain CPU and memory resources to selected applications at various times.
+Partitioning a large NUMA system partially defeats the advantages of a large NUMA machine with a single-system image.
+CpuMemSets enable you to carve out more flexible, possibly overlapping, partitions of the CPUs and memory of the system.
+This allows all processes to see a single-system image without rebooting, but guarantees certain CPU and memory resources to selected applications at various times.